Project Constraints and Revolving Tasks

 What Project Managers Can Learn from a Tiny Web Development Team

-37signals makes collaborative web applications that have grown in popularity among project management professionals.
-Basecamp offers online project tracking with a flexible interface, Backpack hosts documents and task lists for smaller projects, and HighRise combines contact management with task accountability.
+offers online project tracking with a flexible interface, Backpack hosts documents and task lists for smaller projects, and HighRise combines contact management with task accountability.
 In addition to using their software tools, some managers have discovered another way that the 37signals development team can help them achieve their goals.
 You can try out versions of Basecamp and Highrise for free; monthly plans beyond the free trial are actually quite affordable.
 Backpack is actually only available for current users at this writing.
 Campfire is also offered with business messaging options for you and your clients.

 In the first edition of their guide for web programmers, Getting Real, the team emphasized that a major reason for their success was their ability to embrace project constraints.
 Instead of worrying about finding venture capital for their web applications, the team simply focused on finding creative solutions to challenges.
 Likewise, the team’s desire to recruit and foster like-minded developers led them to overcome distance and time zone differences.
 Their philosophy of embracing project constraints can work for most project managers, even those who don’t develop software.